BenFalken/FragmentationNavigation/README.md

 # FragmentationNavigation
-Inspired by a paper on spatial navigation from the Fiete Lab, MIT.
+Inspired by a paper on spatial navigation and map fragmentation from the Fiete Lab, MIT.

 User may choose either online or offline navigation of an environment they create using pygame.